viadee/vPAV/docs/README.md

 All of these can be switched on or off as required.
 Implementing further checkers is rather simple.

 ### Exclusion of false positives
 An ignore file can be created to exclude false positives.
-The file have to be named **".ignoreIssues"** and have to be stored in **"src/main/resources"** .
+The file has to be named **".ignoreIssues"** and has to be stored in **"src/main/resources"**.
-There you have to enter the IDs of the issues, who should be ignored.
+Here, you can list IDs of the issues which should be ignored in the next validation run.
 This must be done line by line.
 Line comments are initiated with "#".

 **Example**
 ```